material-components/material-components-android/docs/theming/Dark.md

 [Material Color System](Color.md), in order to provide default dark theme values for neutral palette colors such as `colorBackground` and `colorSurface`.

-The Material `Dark` theme baseline background and surface colors are dark gray instead of black, which increases visibility for shadows and also reduces eye strain for light text.
+The baseline Material `Dark` theme background and surface colors are dark gray instead of black, which increases visibility for shadows and also reduces eye strain for light text.

 The Material `Dark` themes also provide adjusted defaults for the baseline branded palette, including `colorPrimary` and `colorSecondary`.
-Guidance for how you can adjust your brand colors for dark theme will be provided soon.
+See the [Material Dark Theme spec][dark-theme-mdc-spec-ui-application] for guidance on how you can adjust your brand colors for dark theme.

 ### Elevation Overlays